-SLIC is commited to innovation, proficiency and inclusion and therefore regularly contributes to consultations about the library and information sector.
+SLIC is committed to innovation, proficiency and inclusion and contributes to consultations about the library and information sector.

-On this page you will find our official consultation responses over recent years.
-If you would like more information on consultations we have taken part in please get in touch.
+On this page you will find our official consultation responses.
+If you would like more information on consultations we have taken part in please email email@example.com

 The Royal Society of Edinburgh launched a Digital Participation Inquiry in 2013, to explore how digital technologies and the internet were used by the public, businesses, government and charities on a day-to-day basis.